colstaub/participation/participation.md

  The micro text editor was kind of confusing, and seems very hard to use and would be easy to mess something up with.

+ # Lecture 4

+ ## How did I prepare before lecure?

+ I skimed the pages assigned in the linux command line book, and looked over the page for today's lecture.

+ ## How did I contrubute durring lecture?
+ I helped annother student who is also TAing ME400 with making the new VScode work with the tools for the class.

+## What was or is the most confusing thing?
+I was unable to open the c.txt without the bash command preceeding it.
+Running the file also gave errors and did not print hello world.